DipikaPawar12/online_fashion_store/README.md

 ## Introduction
 ---
--It helps the individual shopkeepers spread their business through the portal.
+- It helps the individual shopkeepers spread their business through the portal.
--To help the customers shop online with a variety of clothes with no need to go out for shopping.
+- To help the customers shop online with a variety of clothes with no need to go out for shopping.

 ## Class diagram of the system